MelanconR22/Pewlett-Hackard-Analysis/README.md

 # Summary:
 Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 - Overall, Pewelett Hackard has a potential 72,458 positions that could become vacant as employees make the decision to retire.
 There are currently 1,549 employees or 2.14% eligible for a mentorship program to fill those positions.
 This leaves a total of 70,909 positions to fill assuming that all eligible employees retire as expected and that the remaining employees accept the mentorship program and fill the vacant position.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+- There are enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
+The Assistant Engineer position has the highest percentage of employees ready to be mentored to fill positions at 5.69% and Senior Engineering has the lowest percentage at 0.97%.
+This is not including the Manager role which has 2 positions eligible for retirement and 0 employees eligible for mentorship program.